MPCStats/docs/docs/technical-details.md

   - Make sure service providers process data without being able to see it or use it for other purposes outside of the governed info flow.
   - Most tech we know: zkp, mpc, fhe, enclave, …
 - Output Privacy: Cannot reverse engineer input from output
-  - Differential Privacy (DP) gives limit on the likelihood that can infer input,eEspecially for preventing linkability of data that is split by category.
+  - Differential Privacy (DP) gives limit on the likelihood that can infer input, especially for preventing linkability of data that is split by category.
 For example, if documents are grouped by authors employer, then statistics are calculated across documents, DP can prevent one from knowing info specific to an employer.
 - Input Verification: Ensure that the information comes form you
   - public key infra, digital signature, zkp (ability to verify the input to arbitrary computation)
 - Output Verification: Ensure the process of calculation is correct
   - Without causing recursive oversight problem
 - Flow Governance: Who holds authority to modify the flow
-  - mostly MPC to not concentrate power withint one entity
+  - mostly MPC to not concentrate power within one entity

 #### 1.[PySyft](https://github.com/OpenMined/PySyft): PET with [data science](https://ep2024.europython.eu/session/pysyft-data-science-on-data-you-are-not-allowed-to-see/)